faudio/faudio/doc/500 Devices.md

 @tableofcontents

-Devices are the entities that allow the audio engine to communicate with the outside world.
+Devices are the entities that allow the Audio Engine to communicate with the outside world.
+Any client will need to connect at least two devices to each other to form an *audio stream*.
+Usually, these connections will involve a processor or signal function.

-While processors and dispatchers denote functions on time and communication networks respectively, devices denote external entities provided by the system.
-Typically, each *physical* audio or midi interface is represented by a single device in the audio engine.
+While signals and processors denote functions, devices denote external entities provided by the system.
+Typically, each *physical* audio or midi interface is represented by a single device in the Audio Engine.
 The operating system may also provide *non-physical* devices, which may represent network connections, software mixers and the like.

 TODO

 # Real time devices {#RealTime}

 The Audio Engine supports real-time audio and midi computations.
-The interface for these are similar but differs in that audio streams use both [processors](@ref Processors) and [dispatchers](@ref Dispatchers), while midi streams use only dispatchers.
+The interface for these are similar but differs in that audio streams does not require a [processor](@ref Processors).

 See the \ref DoremirDeviceAudio and \ref DoremirDeviceMidi modules for details.